GT4SD/domain-adaptive-patent-classifier/README.md

 ### Train/Evaluate/Predict

-Check the respective [notebooks](./notebooks) of how to use the module for training, evaluation and prediction.
+Check the provided [notebooks](./notebooks) of how to use the module for training, evaluation and prediction.
+Alternatively, you can use the existing [scripts](./scripts) to perform k-fold Cross-validation of the models.